bmc/classutil/index.md

 The *org.clapper.classutil* (ClassUtil) library is a Scala package that provides various class location and class generation capabilities, including:

-* Methods to locate and filter classes quickly, at runtime—more quickly, in fact, than can be done with the JVM's runtime reflection capabilities.
+* Methods to locate and filter classes quickly, at runtime--more quickly, in fact, than can be done with the JVM's runtime reflection capabilities.
-* Methods for converting Scala maps into Java Beans, on the fly—which can be useful when generating data for use with APIs (e.g., template APIs) that accept Java Beans, but not maps.
+* Methods for converting Scala maps into Java Beans, on the fly--which can be useful when generating data for use with APIs (e.g., template APIs) that accept Java Beans, but not maps.
-* Methods that convert Scala objects into Java beans, without requiring the use of the `@JavaBean` annotation—especially useful when passing `case class` objects into Java Bean-aware APIs.
+* Methods that convert Scala objects into Java beans, without requiring the use of the `@JavaBean` annotation--especially useful when passing `case class` objects into Java Bean-aware APIs.

 Under the covers, ClassUtil uses the [ASM][] bytecode library, though it